How To Apply For ACT Test

 More about ACT Registration

-Quite simply, there are two ways to register for ACT; online registration, register by mail.
+Quite simply, there are two ways to register for the test; online registration, register by mail.

-- Log onto http://www.actstudent.org.
+- Log onto the following website: http://www.actstudent.org.
 Check the registration deadline. (registration deadlines open 4-5 weeks before the actual test dates)

 - Create an ACT Student Web Account